kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

 Most importantly, you work from a single source of truth, greatly reducing the risk of downtime at deployment.

-Your choices are [Redgate SQL Source Control](https://www.red-gate.com/products/sql-development/sql-source-control/) or a SSDT ([SQL Server Data Tools](https://docs.microsoft.com/en-us/sql/ssdt/download-sql-server-data-tools-ssdt)) database project backed by DevOps or Github depending on the client requirments.
+Your choices are [Redgate SQL Source Control 🗗](https://www.red-gate.com/products/sql-development/sql-source-control/){:target="_blank" rel="noopener"} or a SSDT ([SQL Server Data Tools 🗗](https://docs.microsoft.com/en-us/sql/ssdt/download-sql-server-data-tools-ssdt){:target="_blank" rel="noopener"}) database project backed by DevOps or Github depending on the client requirments.

 It is recommended that the database project source control be kept separate from application code.
 Database and reporting team members might/should not need access to the app source code.
 The data and business intelligence development team might have their own changes (performance tuning, data warehouse, reporting) in a "dev" branch, but their version is not ready for production yet.

-**Reasons to use a [monorepo](https://en.wikipedia.org/wiki/Monorepo) for multiple projects**
+**Reasons to use a [monorepo 🗗](https://en.wikipedia.org/wiki/Monorepo){:target="_blank" rel="noopener"} for multiple projects**
 - All the projects have the same permissions and access needs
 - All the projects are fully aligned in terms of versioning
 - All the projects must always be deployed together by the CI/CD pipeline(s)
 - All the projects cannot be built separately unless they are in the same solution

-If you choose to use a [monorepo](https://en.wikipedia.org/wiki/Monorepo), please ensure you have accounted for the issues that can occur if not all the bullet points are fully true.
+If you choose to use a [monorepo 🗗](https://en.wikipedia.org/wiki/Monorepo){:target="_blank" rel="noopener"}, please ensure you have accounted for the issues that can occur if not all the bullet points are fully true.

-- See [Should the Database and Application projects be in the same Repository?](https://eitanblumin.com/2022/07/05/should-the-database-and-application-projects-be-in-the-same-repository) article by Eitan Blumin.
+- See [Should the Database and Application projects be in the same Repository? 🗗](https://eitanblumin.com/2022/07/05/should-the-database-and-application-projects-be-in-the-same-repository){:target="_blank" rel="noopener"} by Eitan Blumin.

 [Back to top](#top)